KSI vs Joe Fournier Betting Picks: Predictions, Preview, Fight Time & Odds

 KSI Vs Joe Fournier TV Channel And Live Stream

-TV channel (US): The KSI vs Fournier fight is a pay-per-view event broadcast on DAZN PPV.
-If you are a DAZN subscriber and can watch the channel on your TV or via stream, you will be able to watch this compelling MF & DAZN: X Series 007 clash live from London on DAZN PPV.
+TV channel (US): The KSI vs Fournier fight is a ‘pay-per-view’ event broadcast on DAZN PPV.
+If you are a DAZN subscriber and can watch the channel on your TV or via stream, you will be able to view this compelling MF & DAZN: X Series 007 clash live from London on DAZN PPV.

 This is provided you are a subscriber to the channel and have paid the pay-per-view fee (New DAZN customers: $84.99, Existing subscribers: $64.99).
-The KSI vs Fournier fight will likely get underway at approx. 5pm EST.
+The KSI vs Fournier fight is expected to get underway at approx. 5pm EST.

 KSI vs Joe Fournier Full Undercard

-Here is the full undercard of fights at Wembley Arena on Saturday night.
-KSI vs Joe Fournier is of course the main event.
-The undercard includes some compelling action with various celebrity boxers in action such as KSI’s brother, Deji, as well as the likes of Swarmz, Anthony Taylor and Salt Papi.
+As well as the main event, there is also a full undercard of fights at Wembley Arena tonight.
+KSI vs Joe Fournier will of course be the main event, but the undercard includes some decent action with various celebrity boxers on show such as KSI’s brother, Deji, as well as the likes of Swarmz, Anthony Taylor and Salt Papi.

 |Fight